kontena/kontena/getting-started/local_testing.md

 ```sh
 $ kontena register
 ```
-Use the same email address as `vagrant up`
+Use the same email address as in `vagrant up` command

 ###Login to Kontena server
 ```sh